Discover Career Opportunities

 Self-Led Projects

-Working on personal projects alongside your current job can help you develop your skills at your own pace.
+Working on personal projects alongside your current job can help you develop your skills quickly.

-You could start with simpler but more relevant projects which are perfect to help you build up your portfolio.
-At the same time, working on personal projects allows you to develop technical abilities alongside problem-solving and lateral-thinking skills.
+You could start with simpler but more relevant projects, which are perfect for building up your portfolio.
+At the same time, working on personal projects allows you to develop technical abilities alongside problem-solving and lateral-thinking skills

 Sign Up for Coding Challenges

 Coding challenges and hackathons are a great way to move from the theory to the practice of data science.
-During these competitions, you can network with other professionals in the industry and put your skills to the test by building practical applications.
+During these competitions, you can network with other industry professionals and test your skills by building practical applications.

 Learn Where To Find the Right Data Science Job Opportunities

-Once you are sure that there are no gaps within your skillset and you have the necessary experience to be an asset for your future employer, it is time to look at where to find the right job opportunities.
+Once you are sure there are no gaps within your skillset and you have the necessary experience to be an asset to your future employer, it is time to look at where to find the right job opportunities.

 Here are some alternatives:

-• Use social media to network – from LinkedIn to Facebook and Twitter, social media platforms offer many opportunities for networking with professionals in the data science field.
+• Use social media to networkfrom LinkedIn to Facebook and Twitter, social media platforms offer many opportunities to connect with professionals in the data science field.

-• Look at the “careers” page of a company’s website – data scientists are highly in demand across a variety of industries and employers.
+• Look at the “careers” page of a company’s website – data scientists are highly in demand across various industries and employers.
 However, if you have your eyes set on a specific company, keep an eye on any internal opportunity that might become available.

-• Join physical and online events – from industry conferences to social media lives, make sure you are attending as many events as possible.
+• Join physical and online events—from industry conferences to social media lives, make sure you attend as many events as possible.

 Continue Learning About Data Science